wp-hooks/vscode-wordpress-hooks/readme.md

 ### Can I disable or adjust the type declarations / type hints / docblock?

-Yes, open the preferences for VS Code and go to the **Extensions -> Autocomplete WordPress Hooks** section.
+Yes, open the preferences for VS Code and go to the **Extensions -> WordPress Hooks Intellisense** section.

 ### Where does the list of hook names come from?